Smile-SA/rating-operator/documentation/USAGE.md

 [...]
 ```

-Every variable present in the **LATEST** RatingRule will be available through Prometheus, and usable in ReactiveRules.
+Every variable present in the **LATEST** RatingRule will be available through Prometheus, and usable in RatingRuleModels.

-As soon as the `ReactiveRules` is validated, the `rating-operator-engine` will start processing frames.
+As soon as the `RatingRuleModels` is validated, the `rating-operator-engine` will start processing frames.
-More information on `ReactiveRules` can be found in the [custom resources documentation](/documentation/CRD.md).
+More information on `RatingRuleModels` can be found in the [custom resources documentation](/documentation/CRD.md).